INST-IT: Boosting Instance Understanding via Explicit Visual Prompt Instruction Tuning: Introduction

 \section{Introduction}

 Recently, Large Multimodal Models (LMMs) have seen remarkable advancements.
 A key breakthrough is visual instruction tuning~\cite{llava, instructblip}, enabling models to follow any type of user instructions.
 This paves the way to building general-purpose multimodal assistants capable of handling a wide range of real-world tasks~\cite{li2024multimodal}.
-Inspired by this initial work, numerous follow-up studies have emerged in both image-language~\cite{llava1d5, deepstack, minigpt4, sharegpt4v, internvl, wang2023see} and video-language~\cite{video-chatgpt, videollava, videollama, videochat, chatvideo, internvideo2, Qwen2VL} domains.
-However, although these models can understand the entire images or videos, they still struggle to comprehend instance-specific content, as illustrated in Fig.~\ref{fig:teaser}.
-This hinders them from a fine-grained understanding of visual inputs.
+Inspired by this initial work, numerous follow-up studies have emerged in both image-language~\cite{llava1d5, deepstack, minigpt4, sharegpt4v, internvl} and video-language~\cite{video-chatgpt, fu2024objectrelator, videollama, openvclip, Qwen2VL} modeling.
+However, although they can understand images or videos at a holistic level, they still struggle to comprehend instance-specific content that the users are most interested in, as illustrated in \cref{fig:teaser}~(a).

-Instance-level understanding refers to comprehending the attributes of specific instances within an image or video, as well as the relationships and interactions between them.
+Instance-level understanding involves comprehending the attributes of individual instances within an image or video, as well as the relationships and interactions between them.
 This requires models to exhibit nuanced comprehension and fine-grained alignment.
-Instance understanding has been a long-standing pursuit of the computer vision community with extensive efforts devoted to object detection~\cite{faster_rcnn, yolo, meng2023detection}, instance segmentation~\cite{unet, Meng2023SEGICUT} and object tracking~\cite{mot}, \etc. This capability is essential for real-world applications, where users pay more attention to the instances that they are interested in.
+Instance understanding has been a long-standing pursuit of the community with extensive efforts devoted to object detection~\cite{faster_rcnn, yolo, fu2024cross, meng2023detection}, instance segmentation~\cite{unet, sam, Meng2023SEGICUT}, and object tracking~\cite{mot, tan2024xtrack}.
+This capability is essential for real-world applications, where users pay more attention to the instances that they are interested in.
 In the era of LMMs, although there have been some attempts in exploring multimodal instance understanding~\cite{regiongpt, vipllava, zhang2023gpt4roi, mgllava, omgllava}, they are primarily limited in the image domain, leaving the videos under-explored.
-Compared to images, understanding instances in videos is considerably more challenging, as it requires not only capturing their spatial information but also their temporal dynamics.
-Driven by this, \textbf{\textit{we aim to advance the multimodal instance-level understanding in both images and videos.}} To this end, we focus on three key aspects of the effort: the evaluation benchmark, the instruction-tuning dataset, and the training recipe.
+Compared to images, understanding instances in videos is considerably more challenging, as it requires not only capturing their spatial information but also temporal dynamics.
+Driven by this, \textbf{\textit{we aim to advance the multimodal instance understanding in both images and videos.}} To this end, we focus on three aspects: instruction-tuning dataset, evaluation benchmark, and training recipe.